This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 I spent around 2 hours just roaming the castle grounds, and I also took a tour of the Castelvecchio, which includes Torre Aquila.

-The Buonconsiglio Castle is easily the most important structure in the region as it was once the residence of the Prince-Bishops that ruled Trento in the 13th century.
+The Buonconsiglio Castle is easily the most important structure in the region as it was once the residence of the Prince Bishops that ruled Trento in the 13th century the oldest part of the building, expanded with an Italian Renaissance-style Magno Palazzo.

 Depicting both the pastimes of the nobles and the farmers who cultivated the fields, according to the changing seasons.